Oluwaseun-O-Ajayi/robot-workcell-simulator/README.md

 **Date: December 15, 2025**

 ## Overview
 Simulates a 6-axis robot arm moving plates between lab devices in an automated workcell.
-This project demonstrates the concepts I'll use at my J&J co-op for building transport networks between automation systems.
+This project demonstrates the concepts I will use at my J&J co-op for building transport networks between automation systems.

+I created this simulator to explore how automation coordinates multiple lab devices efficiently and safely.
+It allows me to practice controlling robots, tracking plates, and ensuring every step in a workflow is precise and traceable.
+By modeling real-world constraints, I gained insight into how robots can increase throughput and reduce errors, preparing me for the work I will do at J&J.

 ## What It Does
 - Robot picks plates from storage